 to be fair, they do go on to say:

 The Britannia works is the home of some of the best machines ever sent into the marketJournal of domestic appliances – 1885

 ..high praise indeed from a journal that clearly took its domestic appliances rather seriously.

-These vices seem rather uncommon but one was tracked down by avid vice collector Glenn MacLeod:
+These vices are uncommon, although they do turn up now and then.
+This one was tracked down by avid vice collector Glenn MacLeod: